Does Potassium Iodide Protect Against Radiation?

 Potassium iodide (KI) and potassium iodate (KIO3) are equally effective forms of compounds that can deliver iodine to the body.
 They saturate the thyroid gland with non-radioactive iodine and block the uptake of radioactive iodine.
 It is most effective if taken a few hours prior to exposure but can be beneficial even if taken within three hours after exposure.

-Since large doses of iodide are needed to protect against thyroid cancer measured in milligrams, other iodine preparations such as tincture of iodine, iodized salt or supplements to prevent iodine deficiency are either not stable or have too small a dose to be of any use as they contain only a few hundred micrograms (1mg = 1,000 mcg).
+Large doses of iodide are needed to protect against thyroid cancer measured in milligrams.
+Other iodine preparations such as tincture of iodine, iodized salt or supplements to prevent iodine deficiency are not stable.
+Moreover, have too small a dose to be of any use as they contain only a few hundred micrograms (1mg = 1,000 mcg).

-Unfortunately, these products only protect against thyroid cancer and do nothing for the other damaging effects of radiation and late forming cancers.
+Unfortunately, these products only protect against thyroid cancer.
+Although, do nothing for the other damaging effects of radiation and late forming cancers.
 In contaminated areas, the best solution is evacuation.
 I will be contributing to relief efforts in Japan as I do for any country that suffers such devastation.
 If you are considering donating, choose a responsible organization to send donations.